 UI Element Description <list cis="" of=""></list> The left pane displays the CI name.
 For composite CIs, you can expand a CI entry to display the individual component CIs.
 The right pane displays the attribute names and values for this CI.
-The right pairs dispresso and attitudes and resident to the Filter Enter a string to filter the CIs in the list.
+Filter Enter a string to filter the CIs in the list.
 State The state of the CIs that was selected in the Analysis Scope pane is displayed.
 View Select a view from the drop-down list.